 Turning on network adapter offload features is usually beneficial.
-Sometimes, however, the network adapter is not powerful enough to handle the offload capabilities with high throughput.
+However, the network adapter might not be powerful enough to handle the offload capabilities with high throughput.

 Do not use the offload features IPsec Task Offload or TCP Chimney Offload.
 These technologies are deprecated in Windows Server 2016, and might adversely affect server and networking performance.
 In addition, these technologies might not be supported by Microsoft in the future.